bhattacharya-a-bt/bhattacharya-a-bt.github.io/team/index.md

 {% include section.html background="images/anderson_whole.jpeg" dark=true %}

-We're building out our group: tf you want to join us as a graduate student, a postdoctoral researcher, or research scientist/associate, email [Arjun](mailto:bhattacharya.a.bt@gmail.com)!
+We're building out our group with enthusiastic scientists sharing our interests.
+If you want to join us as a graduate student, a postdoctoral researcher, or research scientist/associate, send an email to [Arjun](mailto:bhattacharya.a.bt@gmail.com)!

 {% include section.html %}